roschlau/catana/README.md

 ## Roadmap
 Here's a non-exhaustive list of the bigger things I have planned for the future, in no particular order:
+- [x] Markdown formatting and inline http links
 - [ ] Supertags and Node Properties
-- [ ] Markdown-style formatting and inline-linking
+- [ ] Inline links to other nodes
 - [ ] Dedicated Journal page
 - [ ] Templates
 - [ ] Filesystem integration